ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 Bug fixes, prevent tags from being served on admin pages, fix admin message styling issue and add more order data for WooCommerce.

 = 2.1.4 =
-Added the option to exclude Wordpress meta data.
+Added the option to exclude WordPress meta data.

 = 2.1.3 =
 Add tag and category archive specific page types and post titles.